How Landowners Can Prepare for Tax Season with Section 180

 - Residual Fertility Information …

-Why Excess Residual Fertility Matters for Landowners
+Why Does Excess Residual Fertility Matter for Landowners?

 Residual Fertility can represent a significant financial opportunity.
 According to BirdDog’s assessment data: